HeshSs/CS1XA3/Project03/README.md

 Description:

 * 4 users are created to test my server and database.
 The user `hishmat` is friends with all the other users and the user `MyTest` is only friends with hishmat.
 So I recommend you login as one of them and see how the server responds to everything.
+* A bunch of posts are posted in the server as well